diannejardinez/leaflet-challenge/README.md

 ## Leaflet Step 1
-**Objective:** Creating a map with Leaflet that plots all of the earthquakes on their longitude and latitude.
+**Objective:** Creating a map with Leaflet that plots all of the earthquakes on their longitude and latitude coordinates.

 Map includes:
 - Data markers that reflect the magnitude of the earthquake in their size and color